 Personal Belongings and Valuables: We strongly urge you to leave valuable clothing, jewelry, large sums of cash, credit cards, electronic devices and luggage at home, or to send such items home the day you are admitted.
 Please limit the cash you bring to the hospital.
 If you cannot leave valuables at home, please arrange with Admission Registration to put them into the hospital safe.
 The hospital will provide all your personal necessities at no additional cost to you.
 The hospital cannot assume responsibility for any belongings or cash in your room.
 Your books, magazines, eyeglasses or dentures may be stored in the bedside table.
 The nurse can provide you with a denture cup, if necessary.
 Please take care to protect your dentures from accidental loss or damage.
 Do not place your dentures under your pillow, do not keep them in the bathroom, do not wrap them in a tissue and do not place them on your meal tray.

 Smoking Policy: The hazards of fire, as well as the hazards to your health from smoking, are major concerns of the hospital.
-For your safety and that of other patients, visitors and staff, smoking is not permitted anywhere in the hospital.
-Smoking is never allowed in patient rooms and the hospital reserves the right to confiscate smoking materials from patients who fail to comply with this rule.
-Designated smoking areas are provided outside the hospital near the Emergency Department, the Spice Cafe and the ICU waiting room.
+For your safety and that of other patients, visitors and staff, Centennial Medical Center is a smoke-free campus.
+Smoking is not permitted anywhere in the hospital or on hospital property.
+Violators will be subject to fine by the Frisco Fire Marshal.

 Medications and Herbal Remedies: It is very important that you tell your physician about every medication AND/OR herbal remedies you are taking because even common medications cause complications when taken in combination with other medications or treatments.
 Also, tell your physician and your nurse of any allergies you have to medications or foods.
 Please do not bring any medications with you to the hospital.
 Any medications needed during your hospital stay will be prescribed by your physician and provided by the hospital pharmacy.
 If you bring your medications to the hospital, they will be held for you until you are discharged.